 Owner IDs are assigned during discovery only for streaming and IntelliSnap backups, and are not modified by backup copy or auxiliary copy operations.

-Note: When you enable this feature, the VM discovery operation time might increase.
+When you enable VM owner detection, the VM discovery operation time might increase.

 Users or user groups defined in the Azure portal must also be defined in Commvault, either through a local user definition or a Domains user definition (such as an Active Directory user or group).

 Assign permissions for VM owners as described in Assigning Permissions to Owners.

 Requirements for Azure